HappyGoFishing/custom-cpu-v1/readme.md

-# My custom toy CPU architecture. (with assembler and emulator to come)
+# My first attempt at a custom CPU architecture, assembler, and emulator.

 ## CPU Instruction Set